alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 > [!tip]
 > At some point mayor starts mentioning _it_, without specifying it.
 #### Council Chambers
 Nothing important in here, half-in-ruin.
-Players can use it as a war room.
+PCs can use it as a war room.
 #### Town Library
 > [!tip]
-> Players can conduct research using this library.
+> PCs can conduct research using this library.
 ### Mayor House (1h)
 > [!info] Music
 > [[Index#Made of Words]] (Mravunac, D., 2014)